 If for some reason we didn’t get anything for one of the kids the year before when they were on clearance then we like to check out the thrift stores and consignment shops in town.
 Many of them have one day a week or month that they discount things even deeper.

-If you do want something brand new and you didn’t get to buy anything on clearance then be sure to use a site like Ebates to get money back on your purchases.
-You just create an account with Ebates (they credit your account with $10 once you make your first purchase) and use their search to find the store you want to shop at and shop like normal.
+So let me tell you a little about Rakuten.
+Rakuten is a site that allows you to get money back on your purchases.
+You just create an account with Rakuten (they credit your account with $20 once you make your first purchase) and use their search to find the store you want to shop at and shop like normal.
 You get cashback in your PayPal account or a check.
 They send payments out every three months.

 Where we use to live there was a mom’s group that held swap meets.
 If you don’t have a group in your area you can start one yourself.
 You would need a place to hold the swap with tables and then set up a time for people to drop items off.
 Have some volunteers help sort things by size and gender or type of item (you can do baby/kid gear and stuff too, not just clothes).
 Then have a time that everyone comes to shop.
 It is a great way to get new to you things but also pass on what you don’t need.